June 24, 2022 NHTSA CAMPAIGN NUMBER: 22V451000

 Remedy

 Dealers will remove and reinstall the windshield, free of charge.
-Owner notification letters are expected to be mailed July 11, 2022.
+Owner notification letters were mailed July 18, 2022.
 Owners may contact Ford customer service at 1-866-436-7332.
 Ford’s number for this recall is 22C12.

 Notes